-1. From Setup, enter Topics for Objects in the Quick Find box, then select Topics for Objects, and enable topics for all the article types you want to include.

-Note: Enabling topics disables public tags on articles.
-Personal tags aren't affected.

-2. Open Community Management.

-3. Click Topics > Navigational Topics.

-- 4. In the text box at right, enter a topic name, and click Add.
+- 1. From Setup, enter Topics for Objects in the Quick Find box, then select Topics for Objects, and enable topics for all the article types you want to include. - Note: Enabling topics disables public tags on articles.
+Personal tags aren't affected. - 2.
+Open Community Management. - 3.
+Click Topics > Navigational Topics. - 4.
+In the text box at right, enter a topic name, and click Add.
 Want to add subtopics?
 After you add a topic, choose your topic from the drop down menu (under Show the subtopics of).
 To add a subtopic, add another topic and click Add.
-You can add up to two levels of subtopics for each parent topic. - If your organization uses data categories, hover over the navigational topic name, and click Select a Data Category Group, then select the categories you want to add to the topic, and click Add Articles & Close Window. - Important: This process adds only current articles to a topic.
+You can add up to two levels of subtopics for each parent topic. - - (1) Important: This process adds only current articles to a topic.
 To add new articles, return to Community Management and repeat the step above. - 6.
-Hover over a topic name, and click P. Then click Upload banner image, and select an image that appears across the top of the topic page.

-(Banner images are scaled to 1400 x 180 pixels.
-To prevent distortion, create image files with those dimensions.)

-- 7. Repeat steps 4-6 to create several navigational topics for your community.
+Hover over a topic name, and click 1.
+Then click Upload banner image, and select an image that appears across the top of the topic page. - (Banner images are scaled to 1400 x 180 pixels.
+To prevent distortion, create image files with those dimensions.) - 7.
+Repeat steps 4-6 to create several navigational topics for your community.
 Then click Save. - 8.
 Use subtopics to further categorize your content.
 Associate articles for each set of subtopics for a more granular organization.